akinsho/dotfiles/linux/setup.md

 - Install `xcape` using package manager (`pacman`, `apt`).
 - Add the following to `~/.profile` to allow the `caps lock` key to work as `esc` and `ctrl` this is helpful for using `vim`.

+Note you can find key details like your wireless cards IF or port number, what drivers you are using, the state of your battery etc. by running `inxi -Fxz`
 ```sh
 setxkbmap -option ctrl:swapcaps
 xcape -e 'Control_L=Escape'